valkey-io/valkey-doc/commands/command.md

 You can use the `COMMAND GETKEYS` command and have your Valkey server report all keys of a given command's invocation.

-As of Redis 7.0, clients can use the [key specifications](#key-specifications) to identify the positions of key names.
+Clients can use the [key specifications](#key-specifications) to identify the positions of key names.
 The only commands that require using `COMMAND GETKEYS` are `SORT` and `MIGRATE` for clients that parse keys' specifications.

 For more information, please refer to the [key specifications page][tr].